Faculty & Staff Directory

 As a seminarian of the Diocese of Dallas, he studied Philosophy at St. Paul Seminary in St. Paul, Minnesota before beginning his theology work at the Pontifical Gregorian University.
 After leaving seminary, he completed his degree at the Pontifical Gregorian University and spent a further year living and working in Rome.

-Mr. Rodríguez, his wife, Ali, and son, Ignatius are excited to be part of the Catholic community in the Diocese of Columbus.
-He is teaching philosophy, history, and Latin for the 2024-25 school year at Chesterton Academy of St. Benedict.
+Mr. Rodríguez, his wife, Ali, and their children are excited to be part of the Catholic community in the Diocese of Columbus.
+He is teaching philosophy, history, and Latin for the 2025-26 school year at Chesterton Academy of St. Benedict.

 • Rachel Kloess